Agaricus xanthodermus

 Agaricus xanthodermus, commonly known as the yellow-staining agaricus, yellow-staining mushroom or yellow-stainer, is a species of fungus in the genus Agaricus.
 It displays a strong yellow colouration at the base of the stem when cut.
-It has a phenolic smell.
+It has a strong "sickeningly sweet" phenolic smell.
 It is poisonous for most people, causing gastric upset, but can be eaten by some without apparent negative effect.

 Taxonomy

 This species was first officially defined under the name Agaricus xanthodermus in 1876 by Léon Gaston Genevier, in a letter published in the bulletin of the French Botanical Society.
 Genevier described the Agaricus mushrooms commonly eaten (perhaps sometimes inadvisedly) in the region of Nantes, and attempted to clarify the distinctions between them.
 He proposed a detailed reclassification into 5 species, including this new one.
 Apparently up until that time, these yellow-staining mushrooms were considered to be just varieties of other edible species: A. edulis, A. arvensis, and A. silvicola.

 The epithet xanthodermus is derived from the Ancient Greek words for "yellow" and "skin", which were then given a Latin adjective ending.
 This is the official name, but the form Agaricus xanthoderma is also often seen.
 In the latter name, -derma "skin" is a neuter noun which does not have to agree in gender with Agaricus, and so this form is legal according to the rules of botanical nomenclature.